 Fall 2013, Winter 2014 and Spring 2014 quarters

-- Paula Schofield chemistry , Brian Walter mathematics, computer science, improvisational theater , Richard Weiss mathematics, computer science , Abir Biswas geology, earth science, biogeochemistry , Michael Paros veterinary medicine , Clyde Barlow chemistry, instrumental analysis , Benjamin Simon microbiology , Judith Cushing computer science , Dharshi Bopegedera physical chemistry , Rebecca Sunderman physical and inorganic chemistry , EJ Zita physics, mathematics, astrophysics , Donald Morisato genetics, molecular biology , Clarissa Dirks biology , James Neitzel biology, biochemistry , Sheryl Shulman computer science , Neal Nelson computer science, mathematics , Lydia McKinstry organic chemistry
+- Paula Schofield organic chemistry, polymer chemistry, biochemistry , Neil Switz physics, biomedical engineering, optical imaging and microscopy , David McAvity mathematics, physics , Andrew Brabban biology, genetics, microbiology , Brian Walter mathematics, computer science, improvisational theater , Richard Weiss mathematics, computer science , Abir Biswas geology, earth science, biogeochemistry , Michael Paros veterinary medicine , Clyde Barlow chemistry, instrumental analysis , Judith Cushing computer science , Dharshi Bopegedera physical chemistry , Rebecca Sunderman physical and inorganic chemistry , EJ Zita physics, math, astrophysics , Donald Morisato genetics, molecular biology , Clarissa Dirks biology , James Neitzel biology, biochemistry , Sheryl Shulman computer science , Neal Nelson computer science, mathematics , Lydia McKinstry organic chemistry

 - Fields of Study

 - astronomy, biochemistry, biology, chemistry, computer science, geology, mathematics and physics